commonhaus/foundation/agreements/project-contribution/fiscal-sponsorship-agreement.md

 - Once the parties agree on a Successor, the balance of assets in the Sponsor’s restricted fund for the Project, together with any other tangible and intangible assets held and liabilities incurred by the Sponsor in connection with the Project, shall be transferred to the Successor at the end of the notice period or any mutually agreed upon extension thereof, subject to the approval of any third parties that may be required.

-- If no Successor acceptable to both parties is found by the end of the notice period or any mutually agreed upon extension thereof, or if the Project was terminated by the Sponsor as a result of a material breach of this Agreement by the Signatories, the Sponsor may dispose of the Project assets and liabilities in any manner consistent with applicable tax and charitable trust laws.
+- If no Successor acceptable to both parties is found by the end of the notice period or any mutually agreed upon extension thereof, or if the Project was terminated by the Sponsor as a result of a material breach of this Agreement by the Signatories, the Sponsor may dispose of the Project assets and liabilities in any manner consistent with applicable tax laws.

 - Administrative fees deducted by the Sponsor under [Fundraising and Financial Management](#fundraising-and-financial-management) shall not be refundable upon termination, or under any other circumstances.